ashackn/GifTastic/README.md

 Click on the new button to populate the gif.

 There is minimal CSS and Bootstrap used in this assignment.
-There is only one image in this assignment and it used used in the jumbotron as a background image.

 --------------------------------------------------------------------------------------
 Also, please ignore all comments.
-Comments are left in code for revision purposes.
+Comments are left in code for revision purposes only.
 They will be removed at a later date.